-Starting with Oracle Database 19c (19.16), Oracle RAC is supported on Podman containers for production deployments.
+Oracle RAC is supported on Podman containers for production deployments on Oracle Database 21c.

 To prevent a single host causing complete downtime in a production environment, distribute Oracle RAC nodes across Podman hosts running on different physical servers.
 It is possible to configure Oracle RAC on Podman hosts running on same physical server for test and development environments.